hershel-theodore-layton/static-type-assertion-code-generator/README.md

 Hack and hhvm can not agree about how `as` works on an `enum`.
 When `is` and `as` were introduced in [hhvm version 3.28.0](https://hhvm.com/blog/2018/08/28/hhvm-3.28.0.html), the team noted that `is` and `as` will perform integral key conversion to main compatibility with `BuildInEnum::isValid()`.
 Given the enum `enum ThereCanBeOnly: int { ONE = 1; }` the `as` expression `'1' as ThereCanBeOnly` yields `string(1) "1"`.
 This is not sound, since a function that takes a `ThereCanBeOnly` will throw a `TypeError` when supplied with a string `"1"`.
 I hope that the hhvm team can deprecate and remove this behavior, since it is really confusing.
 Once this behavior is removed, I will update this library.
 A default `as` check will be codegenned, provided your hhvm version meets the minimum version requirement for the sensible `as` check.

 Until then, you must provide your own assertion function for enums.
 You have the knowledge whether `$x as YourEnum` is a safe implementation (integral key coercion can't happen for `YourEnum`).
-If does contain those values, you can validate using `C\contains_key(YourEnum::getNames(), $x)`, but only if your enum does not have duplicate values.
+If it does contain those values, you can validate using `C\contains_key(YourEnum::getNames(), $x)`, but only if your enum does not have duplicate values.
 If it does have duplicate values, you can use `C\contains(YourEnum::getValues(), $x)`.
 You may also decide you want to use `YourEnum::assert()`, which does actually change ints into strings and vice versa.
 Because of these many degrees of freedom, the default implementation is to stop the codegen.